5T33Z0/Clover-Crate/ACPI/README.md

 * `2` if there is an Intel port that occupies port 1.

 ### AddIMEI
 Adds the Intel Management Engine (`IMEI`) device to the device tree, if it does not exist in the DSDT.
-MacOS relies on it for iGPU drivers to work.
-Required for Sandy Bridge CPUs running on the newer 7-series mainboards and Ivy Bridge CPUs on 6-series mainboards.
+Intel IMEI device is required for proper hardware video decoding.
+Required for Sandy Bridge CPUs running on the newer 7-series mainboards and Ivy Bridge CPUs running on 6-series mainboards.
 When mixing Ivy Bridge CPUs with 6-series motherboards, the IMEI device becomes incompatible with macOS.
 The device-id won't be recognized.
-This fix resolves this isuue.

 ### AddPNLF